IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select.md

 <Prop def="keyValue?: any" lang="ts" />

-When bound with `:key-value.sync="keyValue"`, allows binding the primary key of the selected object explicitly.
+When bound with `v-model:key-value="keyValue"`, allows binding the primary key of the selected object explicitly.

 <Prop def="objectValue?: any" lang="ts" />

-When bound with `:object-value.sync="objectValue"`, allows binding the selected object explicitly.
+When bound with `v-model:object-value="objectValue"`, allows binding the selected object explicitly.

 <Prop def="clearable?: boolean" lang="ts" />